Review of ‘1000 Dot-to-Dot Books’

 To add these books to your home, school or library collection click on covers.

 Book titles and book cover images link to Australian online bookstore Booktopia.
 For overseas sales and to compare prices, you may also like to consider:Booktopia.
-You can also compare prices on Fishpond.
+You can also compare prices on Fishpond and Bookworld for Australian purchases.
 If you live in the US or would prefer to use Amazon click here.
 If you live in the UK or would prefer to use Book Depository click here.
 Purchases clicked through from the Children’s Books Daily site result in a small commission.
 Commission is used in part to maintain Children’s Books Daily and to support community groups which connect children with books.